back

 Memorial to Lida Clementisova #1133 ("Lida My One and Only")

-Sheet music resulting from the last Vlado's letter to Lida, translated into Solresol.
-Solresol is an artificial language devised by Franois Sudre in the 19th century.
-In Solresol words can be represented in a number of different ways as musical notes of different pitch, as spoken syllables (do re mi fa sol la si do), with colours, symbols, hand gestures etc. The partiture reflects the importance of music in Lida's life and also the way her singing formed her image in Vlado's memories.
+The musical score resulted from the last letter Vlado Clementis wrote to his wife Lida, translated into Solresol.
+Solresol is an artificial language devised by Francois Sudre in the 19th century.
+In Solresol, words can be represented in a number of different ways - as musical notes of different pitch, as spoken syllables (do re mi fa sol la si do), with colours, symbols or hand gestures.
+"Lida My One and Only" has no given rhythm nor stroke, and can thus be performed in any way, according to the decision of the performer.

 Monument to Lida Clementisova #10